 Q: What is title?

 A: Title is your legal right to own or use your property.
 Title also establishes any limitations on those rights.
+Find out more from the Texas Department of Insurance and get TDI’s FAQs.
 Q: What kind of issues could affect title and my rights?

 A: • Marriage, divorce, death